Overview

 There several possible ways to install Recoll in MacOS:

-• Use MacPorts: there is a Recoll port in MacPorts.
-It is currently (2022-03) quite up to date.
+Use MacPorts: there is a Recoll port in MacPorts.
+It is currently (2024-08) a bit outdated (1.31) but quite usable.
 There is also a quite simple way to build a more recent version through a local ports tree (see further down).

-• Probably best: use a hybrid approach: install recoll through a standalone native Mac package (a .app in a dmg, downloaded from the Recoll Web site), and add the required helper applications (e.g. poppler for PDF) with your preferred method (MacPorts, Homebrew, Fink, etc.).
+Use a hybrid approach: install Recoll as a native Mac app downloaded from the Recoll Web site, and add the required helper applications with your preferred method (MacPorts, Homebrew, Fink, etc.).
+This will get you a native

 Note